Scottsdale DUI Accident Attorney

 of success in resolving drunk driving accident injury claims.

-Attorney Watkin's 40 years dedicated to personal injury law has given him the
+Attorney Watkin's over 40 years dedicated to personal injury law has

 experience, insight and skill in court that you need on your side.
 He knows how to best proceed and the necessary

 actions to take to get fair and full compensation.
 The damages sought

 - Lost income from work, both now and in the future

 - Pain and suffering

 - Loss of quality of life for the victim or their family, based upon the

 As a drunk driver is often responsible for catastrophic injuries, the settlement